 How do we protect visitor information?

 We only provide articles and information.
 We do not ask for credit card numbers or other sensitive data.
+We do use a SSL certificate.

 - We do not use vulnerability scanning and/or scanning to PCI standards.